shaik1002/biggitlabbomb/doc/user/packages/npm_registry/index.md

 You can use one of three API endpoints to install packages:

-- **Instance**: Use when you have many npm packages in different GitLab groups or in their own namespace.
+- **Instance-level**: Use when you have many npm packages in different GitLab groups or in their own namespace.
-- **Group**: Use when you have many npm packages in different projects under the same group or subgroup.
+- **Group-level**: Use when you have many npm packages in different projects under the same group or subgroup.
-- **Project**: Use when you have few npm packages and they are not in the same GitLab group.
+- **Project-level**: Use when you have few npm packages and they are not in the same GitLab group.

-If you plan to install a package from a [project](#install-from-a-project) or [group](#install-from-a-group), then you do not have to adhere to the naming convention.
+If you plan to install a package through the [project level](#install-from-the-project-level) or [group level](#install-from-the-group-level), then you do not have to adhere to the naming convention.

-If you plan to install a package from an [instance](#install-from-an-instance), then you must name your package with a [scope](https://docs.npmjs.com/misc/scope/).
+If you plan to install a package through the [instance level](#install-from-the-instance-level), then you must name your package with a [scope](https://docs.npmjs.com/misc/scope/).
 Scoped packages begin with a `@` have the format of `@owner/package-name`.
 You can set up the scope for your package in the `.npmrc` file and by using the `publishConfig` option in the `package.json`.

 - The value used for the `@scope` is the root of the project that is hosting the packages and not the root of the project with the source code of the package itself.
 The scope should be lowercase.